yonis-savary/sharp-php/Docs/core/commands.md

 # 💻 CLI Commands

-Sharp got the [`do`](../../Core/Server/do) script, which can be used to execute commands from your Terminal
+Sharp got the [`do`](../../Core/Server/do) script, which can be used to execute commands from your command line interface

 ## Create a command

-Creating a command is very simple, all you have to do is to create a file in your application (Preferably in a `Commands` directory), exemple:
+Creating a command is very simple, all you have to do is to create a file in your application (Preferably in a `Commands` directory)

 `SuperApp/Commands/ClearCaches.php`:
 ```php